 Of course, economic success is no new phenomenon in Australia.
-Through all of these eras, the country’s construction industry has stepped up to deliver the needed infrastructure.
+Through all of these eras, the country’s construction industry has evolved and grown to build these spectacular skyscrapers.
 As such, this list of the tallest buildings in Australia contains old and new structures alike.

-Here are the top 25 tallest buildings in Australia as listed by sources like World Atlas — starting with the head of them all.
+Here are the top 25 tallest buildings in Australia as listed by sources like World Atlas.

 What is the Tallest Building in Australia?

 Q1, located in Surfers Paradise, Queensland, is the tallest building in Australia and has been since 2005.

 Q1’s design (created by SDG & The Buchan Group) draws inspiration from the Sydney Opera House and the Sydney 2000 Olympic torch.
 It’s nothing short of an engineering marvel, featuring concentrically-wrapped ribbons conceived based on research into wind and tension.
 Supporting the megastructure are 26 piles extending 130 feet into the ground.

 Height: 322.5 metres